atareen/mpathic/docs/source/index.rst

 Quick Start
 -----------

 The following snippets show how to use MPAthic from within python.
-For detailed descriptions of classes, see `MPAthic Class Details`_

 Import MPAthic
 ~~~~~~~~~~~~~~